prof-rossetti/intro-to-python/exercises/web-app/checkpoints/4-web-forms.md

 ```

+Also uncomment the corresponding lines in the init file to import and register these routes.

-After we get a weather forecast for the given zip code, we'll send the results to a new page called "weather_forecast.html", so let's create that page now in the "templates" directory, and place inside the following contents:
+Based on this routing logic, after we get a weather forecast for the given zip code, we'll send the results to a new page called "weather_forecast.html", so let's create that page now in the "templates" directory, and place inside the following contents:

 ```html
 {% extends "layout.html" %}